Right to Know Act

 Academic Warning and Probation

 Students whose cumulative grade point averages fall below Satisfactory Progress Standards (Cumulative 2.0 GPA) for any given semester will be placed on academic warning for the following semester.
 The notice of the warning will be sent to the students and their faculty advisor for documentation only.
-Students on academic warning are encouraged to access CFCC resources including the Learning Lab, Counseling, enrolling in ACA 111 or ACA 122, advisors, Disability Support Services, and/or Career Services.
+Students on academic warning are encouraged to access CFCC resources including the Learning Lab, Counseling, enrolling in ACA 111 or ACA 122, advisors, Student Accessibility Services, and/or Career Services.

 Students on academic warning whose cumulative grade point average remains below the Satisfactory Progress Standards (Cumulative 2.0 GPA) for the subsequent semester will be placed on academic probation for the upcoming semester.
 Students on academic probation are required to meet with an Academic Success Coach to discuss strategies for success before registering for classes.
 In addition, during the fall and spring semesters, students on academic probation may register for a maximum of ten (10) credit hours after meeting with their Academic Success Coach.
 These students will also be required to register for “Student Success Strategies” (ACA-090) as part of their allowable 10 credit hours.
 During the summer session, students on academic probation may register for one course per session but not more than two for the entire summer semester.